IbrahimUWA/A-HYBRID-DEEP-LEARNING-MODEL-AND-DATASET-FOR-CROP-YIELD-ESTIMATION/README.md

-# A HYBRID DEEP LEARNING MODEL AND DATASET FOR PADDOCK-LEVEL CROP YIELD ESTIMATION
+# A SPATIAL HYBRID MODEL FOR CROP YIELD PREDICTION IN WESTERN AUSTRALIA

 This repository introduces a hybrid regression model for paddock-level crop yield prediction, combining MAMBA blocks, Transformer attention, and Slot Attention to capture spatial and temporal complexities.
 By leveraging soil, weather, and Sentinel-2 data, the model improves predictive accuracy.
 Additionally, the Western Australian (WA) Rainfall Paddocks Dataset, encompassing soil, climate, and satellite data for ~450,000 paddocks over three years, is presented as a resource for high-resolution and large-scale modeling.
 The proposed model outperforms classical machine learning and ResNet50 in accuracy and inference speed, establishing itself as an efficient solution for precision agriculture.